-$^{^1}$ Department of Mathematics, University of Zagreb, GF, Kačićeva 26, Pošt. pret.
+1Department of Mathematics, University of Zagreb, Kačićeva 26, Pošt. pret.
 217, CRO-41001 Zagreb, Croatia.

-We answer the second question by representing quantum logic with the help of an intransitive and symmetric YES-NO relation instead of the projectors-stemmed irreflexive and symmetric orthogonality relation and proves quantum logic decidable as well as possessing the finite model property.
-This makes the usual modal, Kripkean, and imbedding approaches inapplicable since an intransitive relation does not correspond to any modal formula in the corresponding systems.
-In a word, the following opinion by Goldblatt turns out to be fully justified: "It is perhaps the first example of a natural and significant logic that leaves the usual methods defeated."
-(Goldblatt, 1984) The representation is presented in Sec.
-4.
+We answer the second question by representing quantum logic with the help of an intransitive and symmetric YES-NO relation instead of the projector-stemmed irreflexive and symmetric orthogonality relation.
+This makes the usual modal, Kripkean, and imbedding approaches inapplicable, since an intransitive relation does not correspond to any modal formula in the corresponding systems.
+The representation is presented in Section 4 at the end of which a probabilistic forcing is defined.

-In Sec.
-3 we provided a physical interpretation of quantum logic based on the statistics of measurements as a bridge between Sec.
-2 and Sec.
-4.
+In Section 3 we provided a physical interpretation of quantum logic based on the statistics of measurements as a bridge between Sections 2 and 4.

-2. NON-ORDERED QUANTUM LOGIC
+2. NONORDERED QUANTUM LOGIC

-Quantum theory, generates five different conditionals (in the orthomodular lattice and quantum logic) which reduce to the classical conditional when the propositions are commensurable.
+Quantum theory generates five different conditionals (in the orthomodular lattice and quantum logic) which reduce to the classical conditional when the propositions are commensurable.

-We have shown in Pavičić (1987) that the orthomodularity boils down to the equivalence of all 5 mentioned conditionals with the lattice theoretical conditional (the relation of implication) and we also formulated (Pavičić, 1989,1992) unified quantum logic which gives a common and unique axiomatization for all possible conditionals.
+We have shown in Pavičić (1987a) that the orthomodularity boils down to the equivalence of all five mentioned conditions with the latticetheoretic conditions (the relation of implication) and we also formulated (Pavičić, 1989, 1992a) a unified quantum logic which gives a common and unique axiomatization for all possible conditionals.